damian-pastorini/reldens-docs/administration-panel.md

 ## Admin Panel

-In order to create contents in the admin panel we need to start the server and login as administrator:
+### Default access:

-Default access:
+In order to create contents in the admin panel we need to start the server and login as administrator.

 ```
 URL: http://localhost:8080/reldens-admin